Skip to main content

 Janet Englund, MD

-Dr. Englund’s research interests include the study of the diagnosis, prevention, and treatment of viral respiratory diseases in children, pregnant women, and immunocompromised hosts.
-She studies new viruses such as SARS-CoV-2 with the Seattle Flu Study, as well as respiratory vaccines and novel methods of antiviral therapy for respiratory viruses including influenza and respiratory syncytial virus (RSV).
-Dr. Englund has been a coinvestigator in maternal immunization studies with influenza vaccines in Nepal and RSV vaccines in Seattle.
-As a Clinical Associate at Fred Hutchinson Cancer Research Center, she is actively involved in transplant-related protocols with Drs.
-Michael Boeckh, Chikara Ogimi, and Alpana Waghmare studying the prevention, treatment, and outcome of respiratory viral diseases in transplant recipients of all ages.
-Dr. Englund’s research group at Seattle Children’s Hospital is part of the New Vaccine Surveillance Network of the Centers for Disease Control since 2010, participating in respiratory and gastrointestinal viral surveillance in collaboration with Dr. Eileen Klein, Pediatric Emergency Department.
-Dr. Englund and her research team are actively involved in studies of new respiratory vaccines including COVID-19 vaccines and vaccine effectiveness, including vaccines for the prevention of RSV in infants, children, and pregnant women.
+Dr. Englund’s research group at Seattle Children’s Hospital is part of the New Vaccine Surveillance Network of the Centers for Disease Control, participating in respiratory and gastrointestinal viral surveillance in collaboration with Dr. Eileen Klein, Pediatric Emergency Department, since 2010.
+Dr. Englund and her team are actively involved in studies of new respiratory vaccines including COVID-19 vaccines and booster vaccines in young children, as well as COVID-19 vaccine effectiveness studies and household surveillance studies as part of the CASCADIA study ongoing in the Seattle/Portland area.
 Studies run by Drs.
-Englund and Waghmare include evaluation of the Pfizer BioNTech vaccine for children ages 6 months-11 years, and immunocompromised children ages 2-17 years.
-Her group is also studying methods to diagnose and characterize viral respiratory diseases including SARS-CoV-2, including serological evaluation.
-Dr. Englund is a frequent speaker at national and international meetings, and active in national and international organizations.
-She is past member of the WHO Influenza working group, and a current member of the Influenza Working Group and SARS-CoV-2 Diagnosis Working Group of the Infectious Disease Society of America.
+Englund and Waghmare include evaluation of the Pfizer BioNTech mRNA SARS-CoV-2 vaccine for children ages 6 months-11 years and immunocompromised children ages 2-17 years.
+Our research group is also studying methods to diagnose and characterize viral respiratory diseases utilizing SARS-CoV-2 serological studies of individuals and populations over time.
+Dr. Englund is a frequent speaker at local, national and international meetings.
+She is a past member of the WHO Influenza working group, and a current member of the Influenza Working Group and SARS-CoV-2 Diagnosis Working Group of the Infectious Disease Society of America.

 Yasaman Fatemi, MD, MSHP